-57. Reading of credit meters
+56. Reading of credit meters

 - (1) Unless otherwise prescribed in the applicable standard specification, credit meters shall normally be read at intervals of one month and the fixed or minimum charges due in terms of the tariff shall be assessed accordingly.
-The Service Provider shall not be obliged to effect any adjustments to such charges. - (2) If for any reason the credit meter cannot be read, the Service Provider may render an estimated account.
+The municipality shall not be obliged to effect any adjustments to such charges. - (2) If for any reason the credit meter cannot be read, the municipality may render an estimated account.
 The electrical energy consumed shall be adjusted in a subsequent account in accordance with the electrical energy actually consumed. - (3) When a consumer vacates a property and a final reading of the meter is not possible, an estimation of the consumption may be made and the final account rendered accordingly. - (4) If a special reading of the meter is desired by a consumer, this may be obtained upon payment of the prescribed fee. - (5) If any calculating, reading or metering error is discovered in respect of any account rendered to a consumer, the error shall be corrected in subsequent accounts.
 Any such correction shall only apply in respect of accounts for a period of three years preceding the date on which the error in the accounts was discovered, and shall be based on the actual tariffs applicable during the period.
 The application of this section does not prevent a consumer from claiming back overpayment for any longer period where the consumer is able to prove the claim in the normal legal process.

-58. Prepayment metering
+57. Prepayment metering

-- (1) No refund of the amount tendered for the purchase of electricity credit shall be given at the point of sale after initiation of the process by which the prepayment metertoken is produced. - (2) Copies of previously issued tokens for the transfer of credit to the prepayment meter may be issued at the request of the consumer. - (3) When a consumer vacates any premises where a prepayment meter is installed, no refund for the credit remaining in the meter shall be made to the consumer by the Service Provider. - (4) The Service Provider shall not be liable for the reinstatement of credit in a prepayment meter lost due to tampering with, or the incorrect use or the abuse of, prepayment meters and/or tokens. - (5) Where a consumer is indebted to the Service Provider for electricity consumed or to the Service Authority for any other service supplied by the Service Authority (including rates) or for any charges previously raised against him/her in connection with any service rendered, the Service Provider may deduct a percentage from the amount tendered to offset the amount owing to the Service Authority and/or the Service Provider, as set out in the section 5 agreement for the supply of electricity. - (6) The Service Provider may, at its discretion, appoint vendors for the sale of credit for prepayment meters and shall not guarantee the continued operation of any vendor.
+- (1) No refund of the amount tendered for the purchase of electricity credit shall be given at the point of sale after initiation of the process by which the prepayment meter token is produced. - (2) Copies of previously issued tokens for the transfer of credit to the prepayment meter may be issued at the request of the consumer. - (3) When a consumer vacates any premises where a prepayment meter is installed, no refund for the credit remaining in the meter shall be made to the consumer by the municipality. - (4) The municipality shall not be liable for the reinstatement of credit in a prepayment meter lost due to tampering with, or the incorrect use or the abuse of, prepayment meters and/or tokens. - (5) The municipality shall not be liable for the reinstatement of credit in a prepayment meter when the token was erroneously purchased. - (6) Where a consumer is indebted to the municipality for electricity consumed or to the Service Authority for any other service supplied by the municipality (including rates) or for any charges previously raised against him/her in connection with any service rendered, the municipality may deduct a percentage from the amount tendered to offset the amount owing to the municipality, as set out in the section 5 agreement for the supply of electricity. - (7) The municipality may, at its discretion, appoint vendors for the sale of credit for prepayment meters and shall not guarantee the continued operation of any vendor.